haifengl/smile/README.md

       <version>1.4.0</version>
     </dependency>
 ```
-and also make their machine-optimised libblas3 (CBLAS) and liblapack3 (Fortran)
+and also make their machine-optimized libblas3 (CBLAS) and liblapack3 (Fortran)
 available as shared libraries at runtime.

 OS X